mickecamino/RT-datorn/Gamla RT-datorn/CÅ-8043/README-EN.md

 # CA-8043 Color-TV converter
-Peripheral card for connecting a color TV to be used as a monitor for the RT-computer
+Peripheral board for connecting a color TV to be used as a monitor for the RT-computer